 Interestingly, and surprisingly, however, artwork is all over the country.
-Solid walls on city corners are full of brightly-colored paintings for sale, as well as plenty of art galleries selling artwork.
+Solid walls on city corners are full of brightly-colored paintings for sale, as well as many Haitian Art specialized art galleries having hundreds of archives selling artwork to connoisseurs.
 This time I have asked for the co-operation of Gallery Nader in Pétion-Ville for this column.

 Starting from the beginning of Haitian art to the present day, there are around 300 famous Haitian artists.
 These artists have their own style and techniques, rendering them a spot in Haitian art history.